kaweendras/Data-Structures/Arrays/Python/README.md

 ## Operations on Array :

-- array(data type, value list) :- This function is used to create an array with data type and value list specified in its arguments.
+Array(data type, value list) :- This function is used to create an array with data type and value list specified in its arguments.
 Some of the data types are mentioned in the table below.

 <p align="center">
   <img  src="https://codeforwin.org/wp-content/uploads/2015/07/array-and-array-index-representation.png">